 Document everything.
-Take note of what you observe, when you observe it, and any other relevant factors, such as whether you discussed your observation with a staff member or if multiple residents seemed to be affected by the condition you observed.
-Building a solid body of evidence is critical to supporting your claim.
-This is one of the reasons why it is important that you visit your loved one regularly – you cannot keep an eye out for his or her safety if you are not a regular presence in his or her life.
+Take note of what you observe, when you see it, and any other relevant factors, such as whether you discussed your observation with a staff member or if multiple residents seemed to be affected by the condition you observed.
+Building a substantial body of evidence is critical to supporting your claim.
+This is one of the reasons why it is essential that you visit your loved one regularly – you cannot keep an eye out for his or her safety if you are not a regular presence in his or her life.

-Bring your notes to an experienced nursing home abuse lawyer to discuss filing a claim with the California Department of Public Health.
+- Schedule a Free Consultation with a Sacramento Nursing Home Abuse Lawyer - Bring your notes to an experienced lawyer to discuss filing a claim with the California Department of Public Health.
 This is the state agency that licenses all nursing home and hospital facilities and certifies that the individuals who staff them are qualified to perform their jobs.
-If your lawyer determines that abuse or neglect has occurred and you have grounds for a claim, this is the agency with which you will file your claim.
-You might also need to contact the California Licensing and Certification Division with your claim.
+If your Sacramento nursing home abuse attorney determines that abuse or neglect has occurred and you have grounds for a claim, this is the agency with which you will file your claim for compensation.
+You might also need to contact the California Licensing and Certification Division with your nursing home abuse or neglect claim.

-Your lawyer can determine the extent of the effect the abuse had on your loved one and the right legal action to take to seek compensation for his or her damages.
+Your Sacramento nursing home abuse lawyer can determine the extent of the effect the abuse had on your loved one and the right legal action to take to seek compensation for their damages.
 Your loved one might need rehabilitative medical care to correct the physical harm suffered as well as psychological counseling to overcome the emotional trauma of psychological, emotional, physical, or sexual abuse.
-If your loved one also lost money through financial exploitation, this may also be considered as part of your claim.Litigating a Case or Settling Out of Court
+If your loved one also lost money through financial exploitation, this may also be considered as part of your nursing home abuse or neglect claim.Litigating a Case or Settling Out of Court

-I’ve worked hard to seek compensation for California nursing home abuse victims since 1982.
-Let me stand by your side to get your loved one the compensation he or she deserves.
+Our law firm has worked hard to seek compensation for California nursing home abuse victims since 1982.
+Let us stand by your side to get your loved one the compensation and justice they deserve.

 - How a Nursing Home Abuse Lawyer Can Help You